2mol/pboy/README.md

 # Config

-PaperBoy creates a `.pboy.toml` in your home directory.
+Paperboy creates a `.pboy.toml` in your home directory.
 Use this to change your library and incoming folders, as well as to specify whether you want to move the imported files or just copy them.

 # Current Limitations